Sv443/BetterYTM/README.md

 | `npm run lint` | Builds the userscript with the TypeScript compiler and lints it with ESLint |

 #### Extras:
-When using ViolentMonkey, after running the command `npm run watch`, open [`http://localhost:8710/BetterYTM.user.js`](http://localhost:8710/BetterYTM.user.js) and select the `Track local file` option.
+When using ViolentMonkey, after running the command `npm run dev`, open [`http://localhost:8710/BetterYTM.user.js`](http://localhost:8710/BetterYTM.user.js) and select the `Track local file` option.
 This makes it so the userscript automatically updates when the code changes.
 Note: the tab needs to stay open on Firefox or the script will not update itself.